Why does WSDOT have a DBE program?

-To receive federal financial-aid WSDOT is required to implement a DBE program.
-One of the objectives of the DBE program is to ensure WSDOT creates a level playing field for the participation of socially and economically disadvantaged business enterprises on federally funded transportation projects.
+To receive federal financial-aid, WSDOT is required to implement a Disadvantaged Business Enterprises program.
+One of the objectives of the DBE program is to ensure we create a level playing field for socially and economically disadvantaged businesses to participate on federally funded transportation projects.

-The 2012 disparity study found that, based upon available data, non-minority white women-owned businesses were being “overutilized” on federally-funded WSDOT contracts compared to the availability of such firms in WSDOT’s marketplace, thereby supporting the inference that there was no statistical evidence of discrimination.
+The 2012 disparity study found that, based upon available statistical data, non-minority white women-owned businesses were not underutilized on federally-funded WSDOT contracts compared to the availability of such firms in WSDOT’s marketplace.

-As this is a very sensitive issue, WSDOT will be proceeding carefully but expeditiously to address the letter WSDOT received from FHWA on December 19, 2016.
-We will have more information regarding this matter available soon and will be reaching out to engage program stakeholders to incorporate their advice into our response.
+WSDOT’s request was granted on Dec.
+8, 2016 by the Secretary of USDOT.
+A copy of that letter is available. (pdf 171kb) As this is a very complex issue, WSDOT will be proceeding carefully, but expeditiously, to address the letter.
+We will have more information regarding this matter available soon and will be reaching out to obtain valuable feedback from program stakeholders.